 Tingling or numbness in the hands and fingers

 Sense of terror, or impending doom or death

 Feeling a loss of control

 Panic attacks are generally brief, lasting less than 10 minutes, although some of the symptoms may persist for a longer time.
 People who have had one panic attack are at greater risk for having subsequent panic attacks than those who have never experienced a panic attack.
-When the attacks occur repeatedly, a person is considered to have a condition known as panic disorder.
+When the attacks occur repeatedly, and there is worry about having more episodes, a person is considered to have a condition known as panic disorder.

 People with panic disorder may be extremely anxious and fearful, since they are unable to predict when the next episode will occur.
-Panic disorder is fairly common and affects about 2.4 million people in the U.S., or 1.7% of the adult population between the ages of 18 and 54.
-Women are twice as likely as men to develop the condition, and its symptoms usually begin in early adulthood.
+Panic disorder is fairly common and affects about 6 million adults in the U.S. Women are twice as likely as men to develop the condition, and its symptoms usually begin in early adulthood.

 It is not clear what causes panic disorder.
 In many people who have the biological vulnerability to panic attacks, they may develop in association with major life changes (such as getting married, having a child, starting a first job, etc.) and major lifestyle stressors.
 There is also some evidence that suggests that the tendency to develop panic disorder may run in families.
 People who suffer from panic disorder are also more likely than others to suffer from depression, attempt suicide, or to abuse alcohol or drugs.

-Luckily for sufferers of frequent panic attacks, panic disorder is a treatable condition.
+Fortunately, panic disorder is a treatable condition.
 Psychotherapy and medications have both been used, either singly or in combination, for successful treatment of panic disorder.
-If medication is necessary, your doctor may prescribe antianxiety medications, antidepressants that also have antianxiety properties, or a class of heart medications known as beta-blockers to help control the episodes in panic disorder.
+If medication is necessary, your doctor may prescribe anti-anxiety medications, certain antidepressants or sometimes certain anticonvulsant drugs that also have anti-anxiety properties, or a class of heart medications known as beta-blockers to help prevent or control the episodes in panic disorder.